Filmmakers

 Director | Editor | Producer

-Mimi Wilcox is an Emmy-nominated and ACE Eddie award-winning documentary editor & filmmaker based in Brooklyn.
-She honed her skills working at renowned production company Kartemquin Films, which instilled in her a deep understanding of documentary ethics and storytelling that she brings to every project she cuts.
+Mimi Wilcox is an Emmy-nominated and ACE Eddie Award-winning documentary filmmaker and editor based in Brooklyn.
+She honed her skills working with renowned production company Kartemquin Films, which instilled in her a deep understanding of documentary ethics and storytelling that she brings to every project she cuts.

-Mimi is a Karen Schmeer Film Editing Fellow.
+Mimi was a 2022-2023 Karen Schmeer Film Editing Fellow.
 She is a member of the Alliance of Documentary Editors and serves on the Membership Committee.
-She was a resident of the 2019 Points North Institute Shortform Editing Residency with Bad Hostage.
-Her first short film, ALPHA MARE, was a 2021 Vimeo Staff Pick.
+She was born and raised in Northern California and before moving to Brooklyn spent a decade living in Chicago.

 Max Asaf